-The blocks that are available for Mode communication with SIMATIC S7 are delivered with a unique block number.
+The blocks that are available for Modbus communication with SIMATIC S7 are delivered with a unique block number.

 If there are already blocks in the user program that have these block numbers, there is a block number conflict.

-You can rename the Mode blocks that are called directly in the user program.
+- You can rename the Modbus blocks that are called directly in the user program.

-You cannot rename the blocks that are called internally in the Mode blocks.
+- You cannot rename the blocks that are called internally in the Modbus blocks.
 You have to re-wire those blocks.

-The table below shows the Mode blocks that you can rename or re-wire.
+The table below shows the Modbus blocks that you can rename or re-wire.

-You must follow a specific order when re-wiring the blocks that are called internally in the Mode blocks.
-This order must be kept in particular when re-wiring the T blocks in the case of Modbus TCP PN CPU.
+You must follow a specific order when re-wiring the blocks that are called internally in the Modbus blocks.
+Re-wire the blocks - if necessary - in the order listed.

 - Remaining blocks